GitClassical/Sandbox/ReadMe.txt

 3. Change Background and Header

-4. Customise “CommentarySandbox" via its Settings Page
+4. Customize “CommentarySandbox" via its Settings Page